galczo5/mythical-angular/content/posts/change-detection-strategies.md

 ```

 In addition, I've added a button to disable/enable NgZones.
-NgZones is not a part of change detections strategies, but it's strongly connected, and I decided that it's worth to show it.
+NgZones is not a part of change detection strategies, but it's strongly connected, and I decided that it's worth showing it.

 ## Facts